zqTheDesigner/obsidian-vault/Books Reading Notes/<Hands-On Machine Learning with Scikit-Learn Keras and TensorFlow>/CH-2 End-to-End Machine Learning Project.md

 - [[Root Mean Square Error]] (RMSE)
 - [[Mean Absolute Error]] (MAE)
 - The higher the norm index, the more it focus on large vales and neglect small ones
-- RMSE is more sensitive to outliers than MAE
+- RMSE is more sensitive to outliers than MAE (To test)

 ## Check Assumptions
 - List and verify the assumptions that have been made